dandevri/website/posts/guides/public-speaking.md

 If you give a talk again learn from the questions you get afterwards (in-person or tweets for example) and see if you can improve.
 Maybe some explanations need to be clearer or pick different examples to illustrate your point.
 Praise for a presentation might be a good thing but even better are questions.

 ## Slide Design
+Many people are visual oriented, so I usually have a ton of images and diagrams to make concepts more clear.
 * Create ['landmark slides'][landmark] that act as timing milestones.
 Don't use real time-of-day timings.
 * [Write quotable slidest][quote] that people can take pictures of to share on social media.